Stats: 1933 pages since August 2019

 Some useful resources:

 The Gummi program has an excellent side-by-side view of tex and the PDF output which regularly updates after you’ve typed.
-I think it is also compatible with SyncTex, so may support keeping the scroll positions synced as well.

 - Chris Schommer-Pries has written a post on the Secret Blogging Seminar which includes some useful tips and tricks.